An Optimal Transport-driven Approach for Cultivating Latent Space in Online Incremental Learning: Proposed Method

-We now present how to perform our OT-MM in the online continual learning scenario when we need to update the set of centroids and covariance matrices for a class $c \in \mathcal{C}$ based on the batch $X^c$ or $\bar{X}^c$.
+We now present how to perform our MMOT in the online continual learning scenario when we need to gradually update the set of centroids and covariance matrices for each class $c$ based on the batch $X^c$ or $\bar{X}^c$.
 Looking into Eq. (\ref{eq:dual_OT_GMM}), this objective function is in the form of expectation, hence perfectly fitting for online learning.
-Specifically, we use the current batch $X^c$ or $\bar{X}^c$ for each class $c$ to solve
+Specifically, we use the current batch $X^c$ or $\bar{X}^c$ for each class $c$ to solve:

-To solve the optimization problem (\ref{eq:dual_OT_GMM-batch}), we update the Kantorovich network $\phi$ several times and then update the mixing propotions $\bpi^c$, the set of centroids $\bmu^c$, and the set of covariance matrices $\Sigma^c$ for class $c$ in several times.

-The key steps of OT-MM is summarized in Algorithm~\ref{alg:ot_gmm}.
-Eventually, we harvest the centroids $[\bpi^c]_{c \in \mathcal{C}}$ and covariance matrices $[\Sigma^c]_{c \in \mathcal{C}}$ to select diverge replay memory for a task and do inference in the testing phase (cf. Section \ref{sec:replay_mem}).
+To solve the optimization problem (\ref{eq:dual_OT_GMM-batch}) for each class $c$, we update the Kantorovich network $\phi$ few times and then gradually update the mixing proportions $\bpi^c$, the set of centroids $\bmu^c$, and the set of covariance matrices $\Sigma^c$ for class $c$ via the gradient descent algorithm.
+The key steps of MMOT is summarized in Algorithm~\ref{alg:ot_gmm}.
+Note that although the GMMs for different classes are learned independently, each mixture is updated only with its own class data streamed through the buffer.
+Thus, even though the OT optimization is unsupervised within a class, the process remains class-conditional globally, avoiding uncontrolled mixing across classes.
+Eventually, we obtain the centroids $[\bpi^c]_{c \in \mathcal{C}}$ and covariance matrices $[\Sigma^c]_{c \in \mathcal{C}}$, which then are used for the other following strategies, including \textit{\textbf{Dynamic preservation}}, selecting diverge \textbf{\textit{memory-bufer}} and finally effectively making inference in the \textit{\textbf{testing phase}}.